BBA FELLOWSHIP (FBBA)

 Published scientific research/ or Blockchain related academic work in a peer-reviewed journal or Editor/ Reviewer of a scholarly blockchain journal

-A recognised and respected thought leader and influencer in the field of Blockchain
+A recognised and respected thought leader or influencer in the field of Blockchain, DLT or Cryptoassets

-An internationally renowned educator, author, scholar or mentor in the domain of blockchain and other distributed ledger technologies
+An internationally renowned educator, author, scholar or mentor in the domain of blockchain or other distributed ledger technologies

-Provide evidence of a sustained and effective record of impact at a strategic level with supporting blockchain research (Evidence-Based Blockchain), as part of a broader commitment to blockchain scholarly community.
+Evidence of a sustained and effective record of impact at a strategic level with supporting blockchain research (Evidence-Based Blockchain), as part of a broader commitment to blockchain scholarly community

 The use of ‘FBBA’ post-nominal

 Exclusive opportunity to officially represent the BBA by playing an active role in the direction and governance of the Association